 United States Key aerospace and defense supplier to the U.S. market

-Safran has established long-standing, successful, and growing relationships in the U.S. market, and is a supplier of choice in aerospace and defense.
-Our U.S. customer base includes federal, state and local governments, all branches of the armed forces, airlines, cargo carriers, and many companies.
+Safran has established long-standing, successful, and growing relationships in the U.S. market, and is a supplier of choice in the aerospace and defense sectors.
+Our U.S. customer base includes federal, state, and local governments, all branches of the armed forces, airlines, cargo carriers, and many companies.